mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-12-05-The Windows AmCache and ShimCache Artifacts.md

 `SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache`.

 ### ShimCache’s Forensic Value
-While the ShimCache provides valuable information about file presence, it has an important limitation:  **it does not confirm the [execution of the application**](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf).
+While the ShimCache provides valuable information about file presence, it has an important limitation:  it does not confirm the [execution of the application](https://cdn-dynmedia-1.microsoft.com/is/content/microsoftcorp/microsoft/final/en-us/microsoft-brand/documents/IR-Guidebook-Final.pdf).
 This is in contrast to AmCache, which logs execution events.
 ShimCache only indicates that an executable existed at some point on the system.

 The ShimCache can corroborate findings from other artifacts like Prefetch files, Event Logs, or network logs, providing a more complete view of system activity.